andy-shady-org/netbox-security/docs/using_netbox_security.md

 #### Permissions

-The following Django permissions are applicable to NatPool objects:
+The following Django permissions are applicable to Firewall Filter objects:

 | Permission                              | Action                  |
 |-----------------------------------------|-------------------------|